 Online Ordinations, Are they Legal on Long Island?

-A wedding is a once in a lifetime event to celebrate a marriage.
+A wedding is a once in a lifetime event to celebrate a lifetime of marriage.
 There should be no reason to wonder if you are actually married or not… Making good choices from the beginning is a far better decision than wondering what to do after the fact.
 Does “click here and you’re in business” sound too good to be true?
-Well odds are it is.
-Does it say on the ordination web site that you can perform weddings anywhere and everywhere?
+Trust your first instinct.
+It is too too good to be true.
+Does it say on the ordination website that you can perform weddings anywhere and everywhere?
 Of course it does!
-But that’s like asking Phillip Morris if cigarettes cause cancer.
+But that’s like asking Philip Morris if cigarettes cause cancer.
+Remember also that the personal integrity of the person you choose as your officiant is important.
+This is the person that you are trusting with your your social security number and your mother’s maiden name when you hand them the marriage license.

-Another reason that online ordinations are particularly frowned upon is that there is no identification process.
-The ULC requirement is that you are over the age of 13 in order to become a minister.
-As an example I had Sebastian Basset ordained last year.
+The primary reason that online ordinations are particularly frowned upon is that there is absolutely NO identification process.
+Understand, dear reader, that anyone could get ordained as you right now.
+With the sensitive information on a marriage license and the risk of identity theft, NYS needs to protect it’s residents as much as possible.
+The only ULC requirement is that you are over the age of 13 in order to become a minister.
+As an example I had Sebastian Basset ordained in 2015.

 Not only is he a real Basset Hound, but he also passed away in 2008.

-When the Federal Government granted Church of Ancient Ways full church status in 1997, I wrote my bylaws to mirror New York State law, to ensure that my people would always be in compliance.
-In 2006, the City of New York decided to forgo the congregational requirement that still stands in the rest of the state.
-So they do register online officiants and it is legal for those officiants to perform ceremonies that take place within the City of New York.
+When Church of Ancient Ways was granted full church status in 1997, we wrote our bylaws to mirror New York State Law, to ensure that my people would always be in compliance.
+In 2006, the City of New York decided to forgo the congregational requirement that still stands in the rest of New York State.
+So they do register online officiants and it is legal for those officiants to perform ceremonies that take place only within the limits of City of New York.
 Officiants registered with NYC prior to 2006 had their credentials checked using New York State Law and can marry people anywhere in New York State.

 Nassau and Suffolk do not require registration and do not check credentials when processing a license.
 Honestly, you could fill it out at the kitchen table yourselves, using the names of your favorite TV characters, and Town Hall would still process it.
 Unfortunately having a Certificate of Marriage from the state, doesn’t mean that you are legally married.
 How on earth can this be?
 I for one have no idea.
 But this is the reality of the current situation.

 The problem would be if one of you wanted no longer to be married, and to disenfranchise the other by having the marriage declared invalid because the officiant did not meet the state’s requirements.
-In the cases where this has happened, Ravenal v.
+In the precedent setting cases where this has happened, Ravenal v.
 Ravenal and Raniere v.
-Raniere for example, the marriages were declared null and void.
+Raniere, the marriages were declared null and void.
 That equated to no equitable distribution of assets… So if you are unsure about being married, having a friend ordained online might be even better than a prenuptial agreement.
 Or at least for one of you.

 The ruling of null and void also opens the door to other liability.
 Things like health care benefits that were paid but not due, taxes that were filed jointly without legal right, all come into question.
 It becomes a mess.
 On top of all that, after the current case is finally through the Supreme Court, if the ruling is not retroactive, everyone married prior to the ruling will still be in this grey area.